 All SoCA students are eligible for lockers.
 The lockers are administered by the Creative Arts Student Society (CASS).
 Lockers are available in various sizes according to instruments/equipment used by the student that semester.

 There are lounge and common areas throughout both buildings.
 There is a dedicated grad lounge as well.

 The architects have worked very hard to bring natural light into many of the teaching and learning spaces.
 Most of the rooms have windows and there will be abundant natural light in the hallways and common spaces.

-10. Is all of the current equipment going downtown?
+8. Did all of the equipment move downtown?

-We will have all the same functionality downtown.
-Much of the equipment will be new but otherwise, all of the equipment, tools and instruments are moving downtown with us.
+We have all the same functionality downtown as we did on the main campus.
+Much of the equipment is new, but otherwise, all of the equipment (tools and instruments) moved downtown.

 Updated: February 02, 2018